Project-SpareTime/pivot-server/README.md

 The `Project-SpareTime/pivot-server` repository is hooked to Heroku service with auto deploys enabled.

-So on every successful commit merge, the changes get deployed via the Heroku CI/CD to the [site](https://pst-pivot-server.herokuapp.com/).
+So on every successful commit merge, the changes get deployed via the Heroku CI/CD.